emeb/E520_Firmware/README.md

 5. Select “Yes” to begin installation.
 This will take some time but you will see progress information.
 6. After flashing completes push the encoder button to restart the system.
-There may be a wait of up to a minute with a black screen while the E520 resets its EEPROM, but it should eventually start up normally with a splash screen that then proceeds to the main screen.
-7. Navigate to the TOP→FILE→SYS LOAD menu page and select the file you saved in step 2 above.
-Answer “Y” to confirm you want to load the saved settings.
-8. The E520 will provide a progress bar and status text telling you that it’s converting.
-When it finishes you can navigate back to the Main menu and use it normally.